History of Thailand (1932–1973): Siamese revolution (1932–1939)

-The military came to power in the bloodless Siamese revolution of 1932, which transformed the government of Siam (as Thailand was then known) from an absolute to a constitutional monarchy.
+The military came to power in the bloodless Siamese revolution of 1932, which transformed the government of Siam from an absolute to a constitutional monarchy.
 King Prajadhipok initially accepted this change but later abdicated due to his strained relations with the government.
 Upon his abdication, King Prajadhipok issued a brief statement criticising the regime.
 His statement included the following phrases—often quoted by critics of the slow pace of Siam's political development:

-The new regime of 1932 was led by a group of colonels headed by Phraya Phahol Pholphayuhasena and Phraya Songsuradej.
-In December they produced a constitution—Siam's first—which included a national assembly, half appointed and half indirectly elected.
+The new regime of 1932 was led by a group of colonels headed by Phraya Phahon Phonphayuhasena and Phraya Songsuradet.
+In December they produced Siam's first constitution.
+Which included a national assembly, half appointed and half indirectly elected.
 The people were promised that full democratic elections would be held once half the population had completed primary education—which was expected to be sometime in the 1940s.
 A prime minister and cabinet were appointed and a facade of constitutional rule was maintained.

 Once the new government had been established and the constitution put into effect, conflict began to erupt among the members of the new ruling coalition.
-There were four major factions competing for power: the older conservative civilian faction led by Phraya Manopakorn Nititada (Mano); the senior military faction led by Phraya Phahol; the junior army and navy faction led by Luang Phibunsongkhram; and the young civilian faction led by Pridi Phanomyong.
+There were four major factions competing for power: the older conservative civilian faction led by Phraya Manopakorn Nitithada; the senior military faction led by Phraya Phahon; the junior army and navy faction led by Luang Phibunsongkhram; and the young civilian faction led by Pridi Banomyong.

 The first serious conflict arose in 1933 when Pridi was given the task of drafting a new economic plan for the nation.
 His radical programme called for the nationalisation of large tracts of farmland as well as rapid government-directed industrialisation.
 It also called for the growth of higher education so that entry into the bureaucracy would not be completely dominated by royalty and the aristocracy.
 However, the plan was condemned immediately by most of the government factions as being communist.

 Because of its attack on private property, the members of the conservative clique were the ones most alarmed by Pridi's plan.
 They urged the Mano government to adopt policies that would reverse the course of the "revolution".
-However, when Phraya Mano attempted to do this, Phibun and Phraya Phahol launched a second coup that toppled the Mano government.
+However, when Phraya Mano attempted to do this, Phibun and Phraya Phahon launched a second coup that toppled the Mano government.
 Phraya Pahon was made the new prime minister, and his new government excluded all of the royalists.